 After graduating from Pinewood Studios as a Bafta Prince William Scholar, Fatuma Odwar is now a professional TV and Film, Hair & Makeup artist at Pinewood Studios, as well as now working on Season 7 Warner Bros, Cohort.
-In this interview, we get to learn more about Fatuma’s journey in the makeup industry so far, what it was like studying at Pinewood Studios, as well as some great advice for any aspiring makeup artists.

 Where did the love for Makeup originate from?